Baxter Springs Civil War Memorial

 In the 20th century, the mining industry declined, leading to a diversification of the economy.
 The county focused on agriculture, manufacturing, and later, tourism.
 Today, Cherokee County is known for its beautiful natural landscapes, such as the scenic Spring River and the expansive Crawford State Park, which offers various outdoor recreational activities.
 The county also preserves its rich heritage through museums and historical sites, allowing visitors to explore the history and culture of the area.

-This timeline provides a concise overview of the key events in the history of Cherokee County, Kansas.
+This timeline provides a condensed summary of the historical journey of Cherokee County, Kansas.

 • 1835 - Cherokee Nation established by Treaty of New Echota